TomV94/ToolTrackerMain/Design.md

 ```text
 1. On app load → Redirect to /login route
 2. Enter credentials (username, password or scan ID if configured)
    └─ [Visual Feedback] Invalid or Success
 3. On success:
    ├─ Save JWT to local storage
    └─ Redirect user to Dashboard or Check-in screen (based on role)
 ```

+**Frontend UI Specification:**
+- The login screen is presented as a centered card with a clean, modern design.
+- At the top, a circular blue icon with the letter "T" represents the ToolTracker app.
+- Below the icon:
+  - Title: **ToolTracker Login** (bold, large font)
+  - Subtitle: "Enter your credentials to access the system" (smaller, lighter font)
+- **Username field:**
+  - Input with a user icon on the left
+  - Placeholder: "Enter username"
+  - Accessible label for screen readers
+- **Password field:**
+  - Input with a lock icon on the left
+  - Placeholder: "Enter password"
+  - Eye icon on the right to toggle password visibility
+  - Accessible label for screen readers
+- **Sign In button:**
+  - Large, high-contrast, full-width button labeled "Sign In"
+  - Keyboard accessible (Enter key submits form)
+- **Demo credentials section:**
+  - Shown below the button in smaller text
+  - Example: "Demo credentials: Admin: admin / password, User: user / password"
+- The card has rounded corners, subtle shadow, and padding for a modern look.
+- The layout is responsive and mobile-friendly, with all elements centered vertically and horizontally.
+- All fields and buttons have clear focus states for accessibility.
+- Error messages (e.g., invalid login) are shown below the fields in a clear, accessible manner.

 ### 4.1 Tool Check-In / Check-Out Flow